naimazhusupova/Project-Dashboard-Covid/README.md

 3. Open the terminal in your created environment (click on the play-icon button and choose "Open Terminal")
 4. Move to your directory using `cd your_directory` (where you cloned this repo) command, for example `cd /Users/nazgul/Desktop/Project-Dashboard-Covid`
 5. Write the following command `streamlit run plot_data.py`
-6. Then, the dashboard will be visualized in your default browser
+6. Then, the dashboard will be automatically displayed in your default browser